The Second Round of the Battle of the Baskets

 Exploring Basket Quality

 With the app, we can visualize the differences in hole size and spacing across a basket.
 It’s like looking at a work of art!
 We can see that the Sworks and Pesado baskets have fairly even hole sizes, which is a sign of well-made baskets.
-But there’s a noticeable difference in the spacing of the holes.
+However there’s a noticeable difference in the spacing of the holes.
 The Sworks holes are placed in a Fibonacci spiral, while the Pesado holes are placed in concentric rings.
 It’s like comparing a Jackson Pollock painting to a Mondrian masterpiece!

 How to Photograph Your Baskets

 First, you’ll need a high-resolution camera with a telephoto macro lens.
 Position the camera vertically over the basket and make sure the holes are backlit.
-This will create a high-contrast picture with no other light or reflections visible.
+This will create a high-contrast image with no other light or reflections visible.
 It’s like capturing the essence of the basket in a single shot!

 An Alternative Approach

-If you don’t have a fancy camera, don’t fret!
+If you don’t have a fancy camera, don’t stress!
 There’s another way to get a picture of the basket holes.
 Just work with a flatbed scanner.
 Place the basket directly onto the glass plate, cover it with baking paper to diffuse the light, and scan away.
 It’s like making a work of art with a scanner!

 Handling Blocked Holes